Overview

 Causes

-Doctors aren't sure what causes Hodgkin's lymphoma.
-They know that it begins when infection-fighting white blood cells called lymphocytes develop changes in their DNA.
-A cell's DNA contains the instructions that tell a cell what to do.
+Healthcare professionals aren't sure what causes Hodgkin lymphoma.
+It begins with changes in the DNA of a disease-fighting blood cell called a lymphocyte.
+A cell's DNA contains the instructions that tell the cell what to do.

-The DNA changes tell the cells to multiply rapidly and to continue living when other cells would naturally die.
-The lymphoma cells attract many healthy immune system cells to protect them and help them grow.
-The extra cells crowd into the lymph nodes and cause swelling and other Hodgkin's lymphoma signs and symptoms.
+The DNA changes tell the cells to multiply quickly and live when other cells would naturally die.
+The Hodgkin lymphoma cells attract many healthy immune system cells to protect them and help them grow.
+The extra cells crowd into the lymph nodes and cause swelling and other symptoms.

-There are multiple types of Hodgkin's lymphoma.
-Your type is based on the characteristics of the cells involved in your disease and their behavior.
-The type of lymphoma you have helps determines your treatment options.
+There are multiple types of Hodgkin lymphoma.
+The type of lymphoma you have is based on the characteristics of the cells involved in your disease and their behavior.
+The type of lymphoma you have helps determine your treatment options.

-Classical Hodgkin's lymphoma is the more common type of this disease.
+Classical Hodgkin lymphoma is the more common type of this disease.
 People diagnosed with this type have large lymphoma cells called Reed-Sternberg cells in their lymph nodes.

-This much rarer type of Hodgkin's lymphoma involves lymphoma cells that are sometimes called popcorn cells because of their appearance.
-Nodular lymphocyte-predominant Hodgkin's lymphoma is usually diagnosed at an early stage and may require less intensive treatments compared to the classical type of the disease.
+This type of Hodgkin lymphoma is much rarer.
+It involves lymphoma cells sometimes called popcorn cells because of how they look.
+Usually, it is diagnosed early and may need less intensive treatments than the classical type of Hodgkin lymphoma.

 Risk factors

-Factors that can increase the risk of Hodgkin's lymphoma include:
+Factors that can increase the risk of Hodgkin lymphoma include:

 • Your age.
-Hodgkin's lymphoma is most often diagnosed in people in their 20s and 30s and those over age 55.
+Hodgkin lymphoma is most often diagnosed in people in their 20s and 30s and those over age 65.

-• A family history of lymphoma.
-Having a blood relative with Hodgkin's lymphoma increases your risk of developing Hodgkin's lymphoma.
+• A family history of Hodgkin lymphoma.
+Having a blood relative with Hodgkin lymphoma increases the risk of Hodgkin lymphoma.

 • Being male.
-People who are assigned male at birth are slightly more likely to develop Hodgkin's lymphoma than are those who are assigned female.
+People who are assigned male at birth are slightly more likely to develop Hodgkin lymphoma than are those who are assigned female at birth.

 • HIV infection.
-People who are infected with HIV have an increased risk of Hodgkin's lymphoma.
+People who are infected with HIV have an increased risk of Hodgkin lymphoma.

 Connect with others like you for support and answers to your questions in the Adolescent & Young Adult (AYA) Cancer support group on Mayo Clinic Connect, a patient community.